 How It Works

 With Shape Up, you'll be working in Cycles, delivering Packages consisting of one or more Scopes, which themselves are made up of one or more Tasks.
-Organise packages by Projects and add Resources like files, links and docs you create.
+Organise packages by Streams and add Documents like files, links and docs you create.

-Projects are how you organise Packages and Resources around a topic or initiative.
-Your teams may be working on one or many projects at one time, so Packages can be schedule into any Cycle, whatever Project they belong to.
+Streams are how you organise Packages and Resources around a topic or initiative.
+Your teams may be working on one or many streams at one time, so Packages can be scheduled into any Cycle, whatever Stream they belong to.

 1